-• Broad product and solution portfolio.
-We offer a comprehensive suite of wireless transmission networking systems for microwave and millimeter wave networking applications.
-Our solution consists of tailored offerings of our own wireless products and our own integrated ancillary equipment or that of other manufacturers and providers of element and network management systems and professional services.
-These solutions address a wide range of transmission frequencies, ranging from 2.4 GHz to 90 GHz, and a wide range of transmission capacities, ranging up to and over 10 Gbps.
+- Broad product and solution portfolio.
+We offer a comprehensive suite of wireless transmission systems for microwave and millimeter wave networking applications.
+These solutions utilize a wide range of transmission frequencies, ranging from 5 GHz to 90 GHz, and can deliver a wide range of transmission capacities, ranging up to 20 Gigabits per second (Gbps).
 The major product families included in these solutions are CTR 8000, WTM 4000 and AviatCloud.
 Our CTR 8000 platform merges the functionality of an indoor microwave modem unit and a cell site router into a single integrated solution, simplifying IP/MPLS deployments and creating a better performing network.
-The newest addition to our product portfolio is the WTM 4000, the highest capacity microwave radio ever produced and purpose built for SDN.
-We have introduced a number of important variants to the WTM 4000 platform and will continue to do so over the next several quarters, expanding addressable market opportunities and increasing the competitiveness of our entire portfolio.
-To address the issues of operational complexity in our customers' networks, AviatCloud is an app-based platform to automate and virtualize networks and their operations.

-- Low total cost of ownership.
+The newest addition to our product portfolio is the WTM 4000, the highest capacity microwave radio ever produced, and purpose built for SDN.
+We have now introduced multiple important variants to the WTM 4000 platform; WTM4100 & 4200 providing single and dual frequency microwave links with advanced XPIC and MIMO capabilities; WTM4500 for multi-channel aggregation of microwave channels in long distance applications; WTM4800 is the latest addition to address 5G network requirements and is capable of operating in the 80GHz E Band at up to 20Gbps capacity, with the unique ability to operate in multi-band mode simultaneously using microwave and E Band frequencies for maximum robustness.
+To address the issues of operational complexity in our customers' networks, AviatCloud is an app-based platform to automate and virtualize networks and their operations. - Low total cost of ownership.
 Our wireless-based solutions are focused on achieving a low total cost of ownership, including savings on the combined costs of initial acquisition, installation and ongoing operation and maintenance.
 Our latest generation system designs reduce rack space requirements, require less power, are software-configurable to reduce spare parts requirements, and are simple to install, operate, upgrade and maintain.
 Our advanced wireless features can also enable operators to save on related costs, including spectrum fees and tower rental fees. - Futureproof network.
 Our solutions are designed to protect the network operator's investment by incorporating software-configurable capacity upgrades and plug-in modules that provide a smooth migration path to Carrier Ethernet and IP/MPLS (multiprotocol label switching) based networking, without the need for costly equipment substitutions and additions.
 Our products include key technologies we believe will be needed by operators for their network evolution to support new broadband services. - Flexible, easily configurable products.
 We use flexible architectures with a high level of software configurable features.
 This design approach produces high-performance products with reusable components while at the same time allowing for a manufacturing strategy with a high degree of flexibility, improved cost and reduced time-to-market.
 The software features of our products offer our customers a greater degree of flexibility in installing, operating and maintaining their networks. - Comprehensive network management.
 We offer a range of flexible network management solutions, from element management to enterprise-wide network management and service assurance that we can optimize to work with our wireless systems. - Complete professional services.
 In addition to our product offerings, we provide network planning and design, site surveys and builds, systems integration, installation, maintenance, network monitoring, training, customer service and many other professional services.
 Our services cover the entire evaluation, purchase, deployment and operational cycle and enable us to be one of the few complete, turnkey solution providers in the industry.